maxtepkeev/python-redmine/docs/introduction.rst

 :ref:`ResourceManager <ResourceManager>`.
 A ``create()`` method is the most simple way to create a resource, it just creates a resource with the provided fields, returns a newly created :ref:`Resource` object and that's it.
-A ``new()`` method doesn't create a resource immediately, it just constructs an empty :ref:`Resource` object so you can use it's attributes to set their values as needed, also when you call a ``save()`` method on the resource, at first its ``pre_create()`` method will be executed to run pre create tasks if any, then a request to Redmine will be made to actually save the resource and finally a ``post_create()`` method will be executed to run post create tasks if any.
+A ``new()`` method doesn't create a resource immediately, it just constructs an empty :ref:`Resource` object so you can use its attributes to set their values as needed, also when you call a ``save()`` method on the resource, at first its ``pre_create()`` method will be executed to run pre create tasks if any, then a request to Redmine will be made to actually save the resource and finally a ``post_create()`` method will be executed to run post create tasks if any.
 You can use any method you like, though it is